rlpt/detect-united-states-style-dates/README.md

 # Detect United States style dates

-Small function which will return `true` if the browser will render a date in MDY style using locale format. e.g
+Small function which will return `true` if the browser renders a date in MDY style when using locale format. e.g

 01/31/2020 -> returns `true`

 31/01/2020 -> returns `false`

-#Devices tested
+# Devices tested

 Code was tested by switching devices from UK (en-GB) to US (en-US).